privacyguides/privacyguides.org/docs/dns.en.md

 !!! faq "Should I use encrypted DNS?"

-    Encrypted DNS with third party servers should only be used to get around basic [DNS blocking](https://en.wikipedia.org/wiki/DNS_blocking) when you can be sure there won't be any consequences.
+    Encrypted DNS with third-party servers should only be used to get around basic [DNS blocking](https://en.wikipedia.org/wiki/DNS_blocking) when you can be sure there won't be any consequences.
 Encrypted DNS will not help you hide any of your browsing activity.

     [Learn more about DNS](basics/dns-overview.md){ .md-button }